ohata-toast/Cloud-Access/zh/console-user-guide/cloud-access-start.md

 * Account Name: Enter the account received from the administrator.
 * Password: Enter the temporary password sent to your registered email.
+* Save Account Name: After clicking and logging in, the account name you logged in with will be automatically entered and exposed when you log in again.

 ### Agree to collection and usage of personal information
 * Personal information is collected to operate Cloud Access service.